 What is LLM in Law?

-The LLM degree for lawyers allows dedicated professionals to specialize in a specific area of the law or to gain graduate-level training in the broad field of international law.
+The program for lawyers allows dedicated professionals to specialize in a specific area of the law or to gain graduate-level training in the broad field of international law.
 (This differs from the Master of Legal Studies, which is for non-lawyers who want to apply legal knowledge to their current occupations.
-An LLM degree for non-lawyers is extremely rare.).

 Many LLM programs offer flexible online LLM tax degree programs that offer degree candidates the opportunity to earn their LLM degree on a part-time basis.
 This option conveniently offers working learners a chance to earn a Master of Laws degree while maintaining a full-time job.